FaceFTW/faceftw.github.io/src/blog/0003/index.md

     color: Color,
 ) -> BgDynColorDisplay<'_, Color, Self>
 ```
 _Editor's Note (aka.
 Me): I might get the explanation part here wrong because I couldn't exactly figure out if this is the real issue, but the solution is correct (because it works).
-Feel free to contact me and I'll update this with a better explanation or corrections if I'm wrong.
+Feel free to contact me, and I'll update this with a better explanation or corrections if I'm wrong.
 I'm only human after all._

 That... looks painful to dig through.
 Looking at the docs for `owo_colors`, these return types are generic structs that are wrappers around `T`; In this case, it is the struct that implements the `OwoColorize` trait, and using the context of `Style`, so `T: Style` is a fair assessment.
 There is no direct implementation of the `From` or `Into` traits (Rust's type casting traits), so it is not possible to coerce a mutable reference of a `Style` struct into any of these return types; These methods also don't mutate the `Style` and like a well-designed API there is no ability to just reach in to internal state.